Stephen Sanford (polo player)

-Stephen Sanford (September 14, 1898 – May 31, 1977) (a.k.a.
-"Laddie") was an American polo champion and owner of Thoroughbred racing horses.
+Stephen Sanford (September 14, 1898 – May 31, 1977), nicknamed "Laddie", was an American polo champion and owner of Thoroughbred racing horses.

 Biography

 Early life

 Stephen Sanford was born in 1898.
 His father was John Sanford (1851–1939) and his mother, Ethel Sanford.
 His paternal grandfather, whom he was named after, was Stephen Sanford (1826–1913).
 His paternal great-grandfather was John Sanford (1803-1857).
 His maternal grandfather was Henry Shelton Sanford (1823–1891).
 His maternal great-grandfather was Nehemiah Curtis Sanford (1792–1841).

 He was educated at St. Mark's School, a private boarding school in Southborough, Massachusetts.
 He graduated from Yale University and attended the University of Cambridge.

 Business career

 He sat on the board of directors of the Bigelow-Sanford Carpet Company, a family business.

 Polo

 He was a member of the Meadowbrook Polo Club.
 He played on the Hurricanes Polo Team.

-In 1925, he competed in the U.S. Open Polo Championship with his Hurricanes Polo Team (Pat Roark, John Wodehouse, 3rd Earl of Kimberley, Major Louis Beard), losing to the Meadowbrook team (Cornelius Vanderbilt Whitney, Thomas Hitchcock, Sr., Elmer Boeseke, Devereux Milburn).
+In 1925, he competed in the U.S. Open Polo Championship with his Hurricanes Polo Team (Pat Roark, John Wodehouse, Major Louis Beard), losing to the Meadowbrook team (Cornelius Vanderbilt Whitney, Thomas Hitchcock, Sr., Elmer Boeseke, Devereux Milburn).
 However, his Hurricanes team won in 1926, with Eric Leader Pedley, Charles Thomas Irvine Roark and Robert E. Strawbridge, Jr. He won again in 1929 (with Charles Thomas Irvine Roark, J. Watson Webb, Jr. and Robert E. Strawbridge, Jr.) and in 1930 (with Eric Leader Pedley, Charles Thomas Irvine Roark and Robert E. Strawbridge, Jr.).
-Two decades later, he won in 1948 (with James Larry Sheerin, Peter Perkins, Cecil S. Smith) and in 1949 (with James Larry Sheerin, Robert L. Cavanagh and Cecil C. Smith).
+Two decades later, he won in 1948 (with James Larry Sheerin, Peter Perkins, Cecil S. Smith) and in 1949 (with James Larry Sheerin, Robert L. Cavanagh and Cecil S. Smith).

-In 1931, his Hurricanes team (with Pat Roark, James Colt and Lindsay C. Howard) won the Teddy Miller Memorial at the Midwick Country Club in Alhambra, California against the Argentine team (Juan Benitz, Santiago Cavanagh, Luis Duggan, Daniel Kearney and Juan Reynal).
+In 1931, his Hurricanes team (with Pat Roark, James Colt and Lindsay C. Howard) won the Teddy Miller Memorial at the Midwick Country Club in Alhambra, California against the Argentine team (Juan Benítez, Santiago Cavanagh, Luis Duggan, Daniel Kearney and Juan Reynal).